Shengguang Wu

 Email: shgwu [AT] cs [DOT] stanford [DOT] edu

-Google Scholar Icon GitHub Icon LinkedIn Icon CV
+Google Scholar Icon GitHub Icon Twitter Icon LinkedIn Icon CV

 About me

-Enabling AI agents to learn from interactions and continually self-improve — actively adapting to new information and novel tasks.
+Building models to learn from experience and interactions over time — adapting to new information and evolving with novel tasks beyond initial training.

 Publications